 Now I am ready to make a choice for my child.
 What are the next steps?

-If you have decided on the program for your child, complete the application form within the kindergarten registation information.
-All enrollment forms are due by Friday, April 30, 2021.
+If you have decided on the program for your child, complete the application form within the kindergarten registration information.
+All applications are due by Friday, April 30, 2023.